Veterinarian Licensure Requirements

 Applicants intending to sit for the NAVLE examination as a Connecticut candidate should visit the NAVLE website to access an examination bulletin, test dates, deadline dates and to register for the examination.
 The application for examination obtained from the NAVLE website and the NAVLE examination fee must be sent directly to the NAVLE.

-In addition to the NAVLE application, candidates are also required to complete our licensing application and arrange for the submission of an official transcript of veterinary education and if foreign educated, verification of enrollment in the Program for the Assessment of Veterinary Education Equivalence (PAVE) or verification of certification by the Educational Commission for Foreign Veterinary Graduates (ECFVG).
+In addition to the NAVLE application, candidates are also required to complete the Department of Public Health's licensing application and arrange for the submission of an official transcript of veterinary education and if foreign educated, verification of enrollment in the Program for the Assessment of Veterinary Education Equivalence (PAVE) or verification of certification by the Educational Commission for Foreign Veterinary Graduates (ECFVG).

 Candidates who have not graduated from an accredited veterinary school at the time of application may be approved for the NAVLE examination provided their expected graduation date falls within 8 months of the test dates and the applicant has met all other licensure requirements.
 Such applicants must arrange for submission of a letter from the registrar’s office of the veterinary program confirming the anticipated date of graduation.